AhmetCengiz03/football-project/pipeline/README.md

 # Pipeline

-An ETL pipeline that is can be triggered each minute throughout a match.
+An ETL pipeline that can be triggered each minute throughout a match.
 The data is extracted from the [Sportmonks API](https://www.sportmonks.com/football-api/).
 Data is then transformed and uploaded into an AWS RDS instance.

 ## Overview